-How are futures imagined, performed and made durable over time?
+How are futures imagined, performed, and made durable over time?
 Where and how are futures being made?
 Who is included and who is excluded from these futures?
-What is the role, agency and responsibility of design in making futures by creating the conditions for emergent behaviors, interactions, subjectivities and societies?
-Where are the opportunities for design to create alternative possible futures in a world of emergent, complex socio-technical systems?
+What is the role, agency and responsibility of design in making futures by creating the conditions for emergent behaviors, interactions, subjectivities, and societies?
+Where are the opportunities for design to develop possible alternative futures in a world of emergent, complex socio-technical systems?
 This course overviews a wide range of methodologies and approaches that have been used to engage in narratives about these futures including backcasting and histories of the future, predictive analytics and big data, forecasting and trend analysis, visioning and “visioneering”, scenario planning, anticipatory design, speculative and critical design, science fiction, design fiction, speculative fabulation and feminist futures, Afrofuturism and decolonizing design.

-Class time will be focused on lectures, discussions, hands-on activities and review of weekly assignments.
-Students will become familiar with theories and methods that engage with and critique techno-centric, human-centric and posthuman futures.
-Specifically, the lectures, readings and discussions will enable students to evaluate the social and cultural, ethical and legal, health and environmental, political and economic implications of emerging technologies.
-The hands-on activities and assignments will introduce a range of methods from business, design, art and engineering that have been used to create the language, images, things and narratives that bring to life possible futures.
+Class time is focused on lectures, discussions, hands-on activities, and review of weekly assignments.
+Students will become familiar with theories and methods that engage with and critique techno-centric, human-centric, and posthuman futures.
+Specifically, the lectures, readings, and discussions will enable students to evaluate the social and cultural, ethical and legal, health and environmental, political, and economic implications of emerging technologies.
+The hands-on activities and assignments will introduce a range of methods from business, design, art, and engineering that have been used to create the language, images, things and narratives that bring to life possible futures.

 - Students will be able to evaluate the advantages and disadvantages of various approaches to designing futures.